mbhani/Coursera_Getting_and_Cleaning_Data_Project/Code_Book.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The R script “run_analysis.R” that is part of this repository does all the sorting and merging and extracting of the tidy dataset, use source("run_analysis.R") command in RStudio to run the script.
+The R script “*run_analysis.R*” that is part of this repository does all the sorting and merging and extracting of the tidy dataset, use source("run_analysis.R") command in RStudio to run the script.

 At the end of running the script it will output in your local directory three data text files generated as a result of script execution, these text files are: